StaniszewskiA/big-data-analysis-project/README.md

 - Once configured, you can create dashboards and panels to visualize the data streaming in.

 ## 4 Future Improvements

-Implement Kafka Streams: Create a Scala/Java application to read from reddit_posts and write aggregated word counts (or other analyses) to reddit_word_counts.

 Add NLP: Enhance the pipeline with sentiment analysis or entity extraction.
 Automate Producer/Consumer:
 Containerize producer/consumer scripts so they run automatically rather than by hand.
 Security: For production, enable SSL/TLS for Kafka, secure tokens in a secrets manager, etc.